Skip to main content

 Export as MP4 or GIF

-Export directly to MP4 for universal sharing or GIF for quick embed in documentation or Slack.
-No MOV conversion step, no third-party editor needed.
+Export directly to MP4 for universal sharing or GIF for embedding in docs, Slack, or GitHub.
+No MOV conversion step and no third-party editor needed.

 Native Webcam Overlay